GeoConverter allows you to clone complex nodes of an XSD schema

 - Transform a DGN file from ED50 to ETRS89

 Returning to the topic of adaptation to the INSPIRE model, it is interesting the work that has been done GeoConverter, in the graphic output to GML files for XSD schemas of INSPIRED, by which clones the XML nodes within the XSD schemas.

 There are certain population entities that have different official names with different languages.
 In INSPIRE it is considered as main class NamedPlace, and within this you can / must enter these different denominations in different classes GeographicalName Geoconverter allows you to carry out the process of duplicating entire nodes of the XSD scheme, so that the different official denominations depending on the languages are reflected in the final result.

 You can also find elements that do not have data in all official denominations.
 Geoconverter allows to insert a conditional formula in which only creates the class GeographicalName if the registry has that official name.

 For this, it is done with the normal CAD / GIS file creation command, selecting a spatial scheme (XSD), which is nothing more than an xml file with structured nodes that define the characteristics to which the layer will adapt.

-Then, instead of defining each characteristic with respect to an INSPIRE scheme, what it does is clone the node to generate another instance in the output document.
-It is also possible to remove it or assign it a transformation expression.
+Then then, instead of defining each characteristic with respect to an INSPIRE schema, what it does is clone the node to generate another instance in the output document.
+It is also possible later to remove it or assign a transformation expression to it.